 A: You will not get any direct feedback on how well you did in the test.
 The results will be made available to the admissions committee, and they will take it into account.
 Once they have reached their decision, your status in the application portal (Campo) will be updated accordingly.
 There is no concrete timeline for this.

 Q: I have a question that isn’t answered here!

-A: Please have a look at the forum.
+A: Please have a look at the forum (if currently available).
 Maybe someone there has already asked your question.
 If not, you can post it yourself.
 Note that this is only for administrative and technical questions, not about the content.